Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Main theorems

 \begin{rmk} The appearance of the factor $(\ell-1)$ in Proposition~\ref{wrongnorm} can be traced back to the relations $\text{deg}(\mu_\ell) T_\ell=\text{pr}_{\ell*}\circ \text{pr}_1^{*}$ and $\text{deg}(\mu_\ell)T_\ell'=\text{pr}_{1*}\circ\text{pr}_\ell^{*}$, i.e., it is caused by the degeneracy map $\mu_\ell$.
 In the next subsection we shall get rid of this extra factor. \end{rmk}

 \begin{rmk} We want to emphasize that Proposition~\ref{wrongnorm} is the key result for the construction of our anticyclotomic Euler system for $T_f^\vee(\psi_1^{-1}\psi_2^{-1})(-1)$.
-Indeed, with the factor $(\ell-1)$ stripped out, the term in the right-hand side of Proposition~\ref{wrongnorm} can be massaged to agree with the local Euler factor at $\fkl$ of the Galois representation $[T_f^\vee(\psi_1^{-1}\psi_2^{-1})(-1)]^\vee(1)=T_f(\psi_1\psi_2)(2)$, giving the correct norm relations. \end{rmk}
+In fact, with the factor $(\ell-1)$ stripped out, the term on the right-hand side of Proposition~\ref{wrongnorm} can be massaged to agree with the local Euler factor at $\fkl$ of the Galois representation $[T_f^\vee(\psi_1^{-1}\psi_2^{-1})(-1)]^\vee(1)=T_f(\psi_1\psi_2)(2)$, giving the correct norm relations. \end{rmk}